by Christopher Zoukis

 To make sure this did not happen to someone else, the ACLU filed a federal lawsuit claiming police violated Lewis’ constitutional rights.

 When law enforcement is focused on profit rather than public safety, they are not serving the public.
-Instead, the profit incentive drives police to abuse the civil asset forfeiture ...
+Instead, the profit incentive drives police to abuse the civil asset forfeiture system, which ...

 by Derek Gilna